neodaoist/guilds888/README.md

 - There are 64 audio-emotional moments (8 guilds x 8 styles)
 - Each an edition of 8, for a total of 512 moments (8x8x8)
 - How can collectors MELT their common moment NFTs into rarer NFTs?
-  - A collector with all 8 STYLE moments of a Guild, can MELT into 1 [uncommon 8x1 STYLE moment strip](https://zora.co/collect/base:0xe09cd75b2e3a874f08fb8d09a98bdea307a1ff92/73)
+  - A collector with all 8 STYLE moments of a Guild, can MELT into an [uncommon 8x1 STYLE moment strip](https://opensea.io/assets/base/0xe09cd75b2e3a874f08fb8d09a98bdea307a1ff92/73)
-  - A collector with all 8 GUILD moments of a Style, can MELT into 1 [uncommon 1x8 GUILD moment strip](https://zora.co/collect/base:0xe09cd75b2e3a874f08fb8d09a98bdea307a1ff92/66)
+  - A collector with all 8 GUILD moments of a Style, can MELT into an [uncommon 1x8 GUILD moment strip](https://opensea.io/assets/base/0xe09cd75b2e3a874f08fb8d09a98bdea307a1ff92/66)
-  - A collector with all 64 audio-emotional moments, can MELT into 1 [rare 8x8 MOSAIC moment sheet](https://zora.co/collect/base:0xe09cd75b2e3a874f08fb8d09a98bdea307a1ff92/81)
+  - A collector with all 64 audio-emotional moments, can MELT into a [rare 8x8 MOSAIC moment sheet](https://opensea.io/assets/base/0xe09cd75b2e3a874f08fb8d09a98bdea307a1ff92/81)
   - A collector with all 512 audio-emotional moments, can MELT into the [1/1 ultrarare 8x8x8 CUBE](https://gallery.manifold.xyz/base/0x4db3ab8e606eadf3d94cf5349a35c415156b89b3/1)
+- 2D art prompted by Neodaoist; 3D art modeled by a digital collaborator

 ![cube gif](./media/CUBE.gif)
 ![blank spacer](./media/SPACER.png)